| Download Jade - template engine Jade is a high performance template engine heavily influenced by Haml

 permit persons to whom the Software is furnished to do so, subject to

-The above copyright notice and this permission notice shall be
+the following conditions: The above copyright notice and this permission notice shall be

+included in all copies or substantial portions of the Software.
 THE SOFTWARE IS PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND,

 EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF